G Flip Opens Up About Their Gender Identity Journey & Finding Love

 Advertisement

-Released on International Non-Binary People's Day (July 14), the emotional track unearths the confusion and pain G Flip experienced as a young child while navigating their gender identity.

-They would wear the boys' uniform to school but be rejected by the other boys for being a "girl", and then isolated by the girls who said they were a "boy" because of what they wore.
-That's when G Flip first realised they didn't fit in the binary, and other kids would call them a "waste of space".
+They would wear the boys' uniform to school but be rejected by the other boys for being a "girl," and then isolated by the girls who said they were a "boy" because of what they wore.
+That's when G Flip first realized they didn't fit in the binary, and other kids would call them a "waste of space."

 "I grew up uncomfortable," the song begins.
 "Eleven years old and I wanted to die, I don't feel like I'm a girl, nor a boy so where do I lie?"